Bryan Adams: 1980s

-1985 was an intense and demanding year.
-On 10 February, he recorded the Northern Lights single "Tears Are Not Enough", an improvised supergroup with Joni Mitchell, Neil Young and other Canadian artists.
-Adams was the author of the lyrics and the album, the mission was to raise funds to help the 1983-85 famine in Ethiopia.
-The song was issued as a single by Columbia Records in March of that year, and quickly reached number one on the Canadian Top 40 chart.
+In February 1985, Adams recorded the charity single "Tears Are Not Enough" as a member of The Northern Lights, an improvised supergroup that also included Anne Murray, Gordon Lightfoot, Burton Cummings, Joni Mitchell and Neil Young, and other Canadian musical artists.
+Adams wrote the lyrics and the album; the mission was to raise funds to help the 1983-85 famine in Ethiopia.
+The song was issued as a single by Columbia Records in March of that year, and reached number one on the Canadian Top 40 chart.
 It also finished number one on the year-end Canadian charts for 1985.
 The song's video also received extensive airplay on MuchMusic.
-Participation was incredible: the single went triple platinum immediately, although independently recorded by the USA for Africa project, it was included in the full-length We Are the World album.
-On 13 July, Adams attended the Live Aid concert, from Philadelphia.
-He took the stage at JFK Stadium in front of over 100,000 people and the band played "Kids Wanna Rock", "Summer Of '69" and "Cuts Like A Knife", before concluding with "Tears Are Not Enough".
-Bryan Adams sang a small passage of this song on Live 8 in Barrie during All For Love.

-In September 1985, Adams worked on Roger Daltrey's sixth solo album Under a Raging Moon.
+The single went triple platinum, although independently recorded by the USA for Africa project, it was included in the full-length We Are the World album.
+In July 1985, Adams performed the song at the Live Aid concert, at the JFK Stadium in Philadelphia, in front of over 100,000 people.
+In September 1985, Adams co-wrote two tracks for Roger Daltrey's sixth solo album Under a Raging Moon: "Let Me Down Easy", originally written for Stevie Nicks, and "Rebel".
 The album was a tribute to The Who's drummer Keith Moon, who died in 1978.
-Adams co-wrote two tracks for the album: "Let Me Down Easy" and "Rebel".
 The track "Let Me Down Easy" was a Top 15 Hit on Billboard's Mainstream Rock Tracks.
-Nearly 30 years later, Adams would release his own version of "Let Me Down Easy" on a 30-year anniversary version of Reckless.
+Nearly 30 years later, Adams released his own version of "Let Me Down Easy" on a 30-year anniversary version of Reckless.

 In January 1986, Adams provided the ending background vocals to the song "Don't Forget Me (When I'm Gone)" by Canadian rock band Glass Tiger for their debut album The Thin Red Line.
 It reached number one in Canada and number two in the United States.

-His follow-up album to Reckless was Into the Fire (1987).
+His follow-up album to Reckless was Into the Fire (1987), dealing with more serious subjects following "Tears Are Not Enough".
 This album contained the hit songs "Heat of the Night", which went to the top ten in both Canada and the US, and "Hearts on Fire".

-In December 1987, Adams contributed the song "Run Rudolph Run" to the album A Very Special Christmas, which benefited the Special Olympics.
-The album was certified quadruple platinum by the Recording Industry Association of America for shipment of four million copies in the United States, is the 19th best-selling Christmas/holiday album in the United States during the SoundScan era are 2,520,000 copies sold.
+In December 1987, Adams contributed the song "Run Rudolph Run" to the compilation album A Very Special Christmas, a charity album to benefit the Special Olympics.
+The album received an RIAA certification of 4× platinum by the Recording Industry Association of America for shipment of four million copies in the United States.
+It is ranked 19th on the list of best-selling Christmas albums in the United States.
+In 25 years, it generated $109 million in royalties for the Special Olympics.

 In May 1988, Tommy Mandel joined the Adams band as new keyboardist.